Salaries

 Chartered Engineers' Salaries

-Engineers whose experience has enabled them to achieve registered Chartered Engineer status (CEng) under the Engineering Council will be earning salaries significantly higher than the averages across engineering in the above tables.
+Engineers whose experience has enabled them to achieve registered Chartered Engineer status (CEng) under the Engineering Council will be earning salaries significantly higher than the averages across engineering in the above tables as they progress through their careers.
+Notably, around 62% of engineers at Director level are Chartered and earning the highest tabulated average salaries.

-There are significant numbers of Chartered Engineers working in Scotland in 2019 whose salaries were in excess of £200,000 with some significantly higher than that of the Chief Constable of Police Scotland.
+There are significant numbers of Chartered Engineers working in Scotland whose salaries are in excess of £200,000 with some significantly higher than that of the Chief Constable of Police Scotland.

 Salary Growth with Increasing Experience

-2024 figures listed by Jobted a prominent salary search engine (https://uk.jobted.com/salary) provides data on how salaries grow as experience increases.
+2022 figures listed by Jobted a prominent salary search engine (https://uk.jobted.com/salary) – their latest available, provides data on how salaries grow as experience increases.

 Taking Electrical Engineering as an example, they quote "A mid- career Electrical Engineer with 4-9 years of experience earns an average total compensation of £51,600 while a Senior engineer with 10-20 years of experience makes on average £91,000.
 Electrical Engineers with more than 20 years of experience earn £120,000 on average".
 The highest salaries can exceed £170,000.